ClemBotProject/ClemBot/CONTRIBUTING.md

 Installing dependencies with Poetry:
 `poetry install`

-You can then test-run the bot with the command:
+You can then test-run the bot with the command...

-`poetry run python3 -m bot`  windows: `poetry run py -m bot` when you are in the directory `ClemBot/ClemBot.Bot`
+`poetry run python3 -m bot` (Windows: `poetry run py -m bot`)

+...when you are in the directory `ClemBot/ClemBot.Bot`.

 The bot should show up in the test server and respond to commands (test with `<your_prefix>hello`)

 ## Setting up the ClemBot.Api build environment

 * Open the `ClemBot.Api.sln` file in the `ClemBot/ClemBot.Api` folder to open the project in either Visual Studio or Rider
 * Click the run button in your preferred IDE

 ## Setting up the ClemBot.Site build environment